DuendeInexistente/Cirque/ShortStories/TwilightInThePast.md

 Spike punched her weakly.

- ""kay, okay," She laughed.
+ "Okay, okay," She laughed.
 "But in his kingdom there was a crack on the world, you see- Griffons say the entire kingdom had been built to contain it, while hippogriffs said it was the kingdom who made the crack somehow."

  "Like a ravine?"
 Asked Diane.
 "How deep?"

  "No, not a ravine.
 It was a crack in the world, all traditional versions say this, past everything to its inside.
 Nothing that fell on came back, and light didn't even make it dark, and it was like there wasn't anything.
 But it was a crack.
 Because nothing grew there, and if you walked into it you fell off through the ground.
 And taint beasts came from it.
-One day, a snake came from it."
+One day, a snake slid out."
 Spike paid more attention now, ready for something exciting.
 "So Prince Cath made his claws burn, wore his gilded armor, and rode to slay the beast.
-It slid like a snake on the land and, although it was killed many times, all who were touched by its blood were killed or turned into a new snake after the last died.
+It crawled on the land and, although it was killed many times, all who were touched by its blood were killed or turned into a new snake after the last died.
 Archers were rushed at, and warriors exhausted one after the next."

  "What did it want?"
 Asked Spike.
 He sounded sleepy."